socketio/socket.io-website/docs/categories/01-Documentation/connection-state-recovery.md

     // the backup duration of the sessions and the packets
     maxDisconnectionDuration: 2 * 60 * 1000,
     // whether to skip middlewares upon successful recovery
-    skipMiddlewares: true,
+    skipMiddlewares: false,
   }
 });
 ```

-:::caution
+:::tip

-The connection state recovery feature is designed for dealing with intermittent disconnections, so please use a sensible value for `maxDisconnectionDuration`.
+The connection state recovery feature is designed for dealing with intermittent disconnections, so please use a sensible value for `maxDisconnectionDuration` (that is, not `Infinity`).

 :::